JCE 94.01 January 2017 Issue Highlights

 From the Archives: Lightsticks

 Peroxyoxalate chemiluminescence reactions in lightsticks are perennially popular in JCE.
-This issue is no exception, where Iain A. Smellie, Joanna K. D Aldred (née Prentis), Benjamin Bower, Amber Cochrane, Laurie Macfarlane, Hollie B. McCarron, Roxana O’Hara, Iain L. J. Patterson, Marie I. Thomson, and Jessica M. Walker discuss Alternative Hydrogen Peroxide Sources for Peroxyoxalate “Glowstick” Chemiluminescence Demonstrations.
+This issue is no exception, where Iain A. Smellie, Joanna K. D Aldred (née Prentis), Benjamin Bower, Amber Cochrane, Laurie Macfarlane, Hollie B. McCarron, Roxana O’Hara, Iain L. J. Patterson, Marie I. Thomson, and Jessica M. Walker discuss Alternative Hydrogen Peroxide Sources for Peroxyoxalate “Glowstick” Chemiluminescence Demonstrations(link is external).

 Some past JCE laboratories and demonstrations using glowsticks include:

-Lightstick Magic: Determination of the Activation Energy with PSL ~ Thomas H. Bindel
+Lightstick Magic: Determination of the Activation Energy with PSL(link is external) ~ Thomas H. Bindel

 A Thousand Reasons to Explore JCE

 Do you have something to share?
 Write it up for the Journal!
-For some advice on becoming an author, read Erica Jacobsen’s Commentary.
-In addition, numerous author resources are available on JCE’s ACS Web site, including recently updated: Author Guidelines, Document Templates, and Reference Guidelines.
+For some advice on becoming an author, read Erica Jacobsen’s Commentary(link is external).
+In addition, numerous author resources are available on JCE’s ACS Web site, including recently updated: Author Guidelines(link is external), Document Templates(link is external), and Reference Guidelines(link is external).